MLJejuCamp2017/DRL_based_SelfDrivingCarControl/README.md

 * drive_Combined.py: This is DQN model for the simulator.

 I also upload the other DQN codes which I tested with the games that I made.
+Check out [my DRL github repo](https://github.com/Kyushik/DRL)

-For more information about my DQN codes, check out [my DRL github repo](https://github.com/Kyushik/DRL)
+This is my [PPT file](https://www.dropbox.com/s/3t4jruqtzgvi4gv/Kyushik_Final.pptx?dl=0) of `final presentation`

 Also, this are the links for my Driving Simulators.